shuoyangd/tape4nmt/README.md

 ### What is that?

-`tape4nmt` is a [`DuctTape`](https://github.com/jhclark/ducttape) workflow created for running NMT experiments.
-It currently supports [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) but should be able to adapt to other frameworks with relatively modest amount of modifications.

-[`DuctTape`](https://github.com/jhclark/ducttape) is a workflow management system written by Jonathon Clark.
-If you are writing bash scripts to run experiments, you may want to consider using `DuctTape` instead.
-It organizes your experiment script such that:
+`tape4nmt` is a [`DuctTape`](https://github.com/jhclark/ducttape) workflow created to replace your bash scripts for running NMT experiments. [`DuctTape`](https://github.com/jhclark/ducttape) is a workflow management system written by Jonathon Clark.
+In general, if you are writing bash scripts to run any experiments, you may want to consider using `DuctTape` instead.
+It organizes your experiment scripts such that:

 1.  you are much less likely to do stupid things by e.g. deleting your best model by accident, use the wrong data for the experiment, the list goes on;
 2.  you can easily run, delete, and/or re-run batch experiments, re-using any partial results possible, with correctness guarantee;